Tennis Clubs in Kalamazoo & Southwest Michigan

 Why is Kalamazoo famous for tennis? +

-Kalamazoo has hosted the USTA Boys' 18s and 16s National Championships at Stowe Stadium on the Kalamazoo College campus every August since 1943 -- making it one of the longest-running and most prestigious events in American tennis.
+Kalamazoo has hosted the USTA Boys' 18s and 16s National Championships at Stowe Stadium on the Kalamazoo College campus every August since 1943 -- one of the longest-running and most prestigious events in American tennis, and the longest tenure of a USTA National junior event at the same location in history.
 The tournament's alumni roster includes Tony Trabert, Arthur Ashe, Stan Smith, Jimmy Connors, John McEnroe, Aaron Krickstein, Andre Agassi, Pete Sampras, Michael Chang, Andy Roddick, and Bob and Mike Bryan.
 Winning the Boys' 18s singles or doubles title comes with an automatic bid to the main draw of the U.S. Open, making a Kalamazoo championship the most consequential junior title in American tennis.

 Where can I play tennis in Kalamazoo, MI? +

-Kalamazoo Country Club is the area's leading private option -- a major new indoor tennis/pickleball facility is debuting in early 2026 as part of the club's transformation.
+Kalamazoo Country Club is the area's leading private option -- a major new indoor tennis and pickleball facility is debuting in early 2026 as part of the club's transformation.
 The Markin Racquet Center at Kalamazoo College offers 4 indoor courts and is the indoor home of K-College's tennis program.
-The Maple YMCA (4 indoor courts) and Portage Branch YMCA (6-8 indoor courts) offer accessible indoor tennis.
+The Maple YMCA and Portage Branch YMCA offer accessible indoor tennis to members.
 Stowe Stadium itself (11 outdoor courts) is Kalamazoo College's home courts -- available outside of major tournament windows.
 The City of Kalamazoo and City of Portage Parks and Recreation departments maintain free public courts throughout the area.

 Which USTA district covers Kalamazoo? +

-Kalamazoo is part of the Western Michigan Tennis Association (WMTA), one of 13 USTA Midwest Section districts.
+Kalamazoo is part of the Western Michigan Tennis Association (WMTA), a USTA Midwest Section district.
 The WMTA also covers Grand Rapids, Holland, Lansing, Muskegon, and the broader western Michigan region.
 It coordinates adult leagues, junior tournaments, and the WMTA Junior District Championships held each June at Stowe Stadium.
 Kalamazoo-area USTA participating clubs include the Markin Racquet Center, Minges Creek Athletic Club (Battle Creek), and several YMCA locations.

 Can you play tennis year-round in Kalamazoo? +

 Yes -- but indoor court access is essential from November through April.
-Michigan winters make sustained outdoor play impractical during the cold season, and the combined 10+ indoor courts across the Markin Racquet Center, Maple YMCA, and Portage YMCA bridge the gap to sustain year-round play.
+Michigan winters make sustained outdoor play impractical during the cold season, and the indoor courts across the Markin Racquet Center, Maple YMCA, Portage YMCA, and WMU Student Recreation Center bridge the gap to sustain year-round play.
 Outdoor tennis runs from May through October, with summer representing peak season -- and August in particular draws national attention when the USTA Boys' Nationals fill Stowe Stadium with the country's top junior players.

 Does Kalamazoo offer USTA leagues? +